JedWatson/react-select/README.md

 - [Allowing users to create new options](https://www.react-select.com/creatable)
 - [Advanced use-cases](https://www.react-select.com/advanced)

+## Typescript

+The upcoming v5 release is being rewritten in Typescript.
+The types for current (v4.x), and past published releases are available at [@types](https://www.npmjs.com/package/@types/react-select).

 # Thanks

 Thank you to everyone who has contributed to this project.
 It's been a wild ride.